LukeStorry/marniewoodmeade/src/index.md

 Over the past three years, I have cultivated my writing and researching ability working for a number of small NGOs and the University of Bristol so that my writing is accessible to a multitude of people.
 My writing has been published by The Huffington Post, along with health websites, academic blogs and conferences.
 My most popular article has also received over 15,000 views.

-My research largely focuses on sex education and consent and would like to continue this vein of research looking at the impact of technology.
+My research largely focuses on sex education and consent and I would like to continue this vein of research looking at the impact of technology.
 I am currently undertaking a Masters in International Development which I am enjoying immensely.

 If you would like to contact me about any of my writing, email me or message me on LinkedIn.